-Center for Translational and Policy Research on Personalized Medicine
+Center for Translational and Policy Research on Precision Medicine

 - Multi-cancer hereditary syndrome testing: Genetic Counselors’ Perspectives.
 Weldon CB, Liang SY, Phillips KA, Douglas MP, Scheuner MT, Kurian AW, Schaa K, Roscow B, Erwin D, Trosman JR. American Society Clinical Oncology.
 June 4-8, 2021.

 - Financing of Germline Testing: Implications for Availability and Access.
 Lin GA, Scheuner MT, Trosman JR, Sales P, Ackerman S, Weldon CB, Kurian AW, Douglas MP, Phillips KA.
 American College of Medical Genetics.
 April 13-16, 2021.

 - Multi-Cancer Early Detection Screening Tests – “Liquid Biopsy Tests” - Are Here But Will Payers Provide Insurance Coverage?
 Phillips KA, Deverka PA.
 Precision Health and Integrated Diagnostics Center at Stanford.
 May 18, 2021.

 - Economic, Financial, and Policy Implications of Genetic Testing for Alzheimer's Disease and Related Dementias (ADRD).
 Douglas MP, Arias JJ, Lin GA, Tyler A, Jansen JP, Phillips KA.
 UCSF Dementia Day, May 18, 2021